 Step by Step Instructions

-Tip: If using fresh cod, you won’t need to soak the cod before boiling.
+Using fresh cod?
+No need to soak the cod before boiling.
 Keep reading for detailed instructions.

 While using fresh cod isn’t traditional, I have tested this recipe using it and enjoyed the flavor just as much.
 Plus, the recipe comes together quicker as the fish doesn’t need to soak before cooking.